-Benefits of castor oil and how to use it
+Benefits and uses of castor oil

 When it comes to sneaky split-ends put a 50p sized drop of castor oil in the palm of your hand and warm together with your other hand, before smoothing through the ends of your hair.
 For the ultimate restorative hair mask, use with coconut oil and leave overnight to work its magic on your mane.

 For hair growth, massage a little castor oil into the roots of your hair once a week.
 If your hair is prone to getting greasy, use sparingly and be sure to shampoo twice to rinse the oil out thoroughly.

 For longer lashes, replace your eye make-up remover with castor oil and wipe away the day’s mascara, whilst allowing the castor oil to delicately coat your lashes, lengthening and protecting them.